 What classes will be available next semester?

-To see the full course listings for the upcoming sessions, including schedules and descriptions, visit the Course Offerings page.
-You can also browse courses in CUNYfirst.
+To see the full course listings for the upcoming sessions, including schedules and descriptions, browse the available courses in CUNYfirst.

 How do I declare a major/minor?

 To declare an art major or minor, students will need to fill out this form and have it signed by the appropriate party in the art department.
 For Art History and Design programs, the form needs to be signed by a program advisor.
 For Studio Art, department staff can sign the form, but it is recommended that students meet with a program advisor as soon a possible following their declaration.

 What classes do I need to take for my program?

 Program requirements are listed in the updated bulletins as well as the program information sheets, available in the right-hand menu.
 All our full-time faculty have advising hours for their program area to assist with course selection.
 If you are concerned about your program requirements or other curriculum-based questions, we encourage you to set up an advising appointment.
 Visit the Advising page to see the full list of program advisors, contact information, and schedules.

 How do I get transfer credits evaluated?